 Our business model depends on the continual re-leasing of our aircraft when our current leases expire in order to generate sufficient revenues to finance our operations and pay our debt service obligations.
 Between December 31, 2011 and December 31, 2014, aircraft leases accounting for 25.9% of our lease revenues for the year ended December 31, 2011, are scheduled to expire and the aircraft subject to those leases that we do not sell prior to lease termination will need to be re-leased or the current leases will need to be extended.
-In 2011, we generated \$31.5 million of revenues from leases that are scheduled to expire in 2012, \$122.9 million of revenues from leases that are scheduled to expire in 2013 and \$117.7 million of revenues from leases that are scheduled to expire in 2014.
+In 2011, we generated \$31.5 million of revenues from leases that are scheduled to expire in 2012, \$122.9 million of revenues from leases that are scheduled to expire in 2014.
 Our ability to re-lease our existing aircraft or lease a new aircraft prior to delivery will depend on general market and competitive conditions at the time the leases expire.
-If we are unable to re-lease an existing aircraft or lease a new aircraft at unfavorable prices to provide adequate funds for our debt service obligations and to otherwise finance our operations.
+If we are unable to re-lease an existing aircraft or lease a new aircraft prior to delivery on acceptable terms, our lease revenue and margin may decline and we may need to sell the aircraft at unfavorable prices to provide adequate funds for our debt service obligations and to otherwise finance our operations.